 - the Target User Info is set to the Application Layer ID of the UAV-C. If the Application Layer ID of the UAV-C is provided by the network as described in clause 5.4.3, that Application Layer ID is used.
 Otherwise, the preconfigured Application Layer ID of the UAV-C is used.

 - The destination Layer-2 ID is set to a default Destination Layer-2 ID for initial signalling to establish unicast connection as preconfigured in the UAV.

-- Throughout the procedure, V2X is replaced by A2X, e.g. V2X layer to A2X layer, V2X application layer to A2X application layer, etc.

 In this Release, only Unicast mode communication over PC5 reference point is supported for Direct C2 Communication.